musec/libpreopen/README.md

 Adapting applications to play nicely within a sandbox can require a significant amount of manual adaptation from `open(2)` to `openat(2)` or even, in the worst case, to complex IPC primitives.

-`libcapwrap` is designed to ease the task of compartmentalization by allowing some simple applications to be executed, unmodified, in a sandbox.